What is an MES (manufacturing execution system)?

 Fueled by advanced technologies, manufacturing execution systems are evolving to become service-oriented, modular, and connected.

-MES software can also help manufacturers take advantage of a key trend in the evolution of manufacturing execution systems: customized production.
-Instead of mass production, your smart factory could move to mass personalization – and meet the demand for less expensive, highly tailored products with speed and affordability.
+MES software can also help manufacturers take advantage of a key trend in the evolution of manufacturing execution systems: customised production.
+Instead of mass production, your smart factory could move to mass personalisation – and meet the demand for less expensive, highly tailored products with speed and affordability.